 4. The Oldest Jewish Cemetery in Vienna

 The Jewish cemetery located on Seegasse in the 9th district is the oldest in the city, opened as early as 1540.
 It is certainly a special and historic place that was neglected for a long time and largely destroyed by the Nazis.
-In recent years, conservation and restoration work has been carried out in the cemetery to save the ancient tombstones and return those that were taken.
+In recent years, conservation and restoration teams have worked in the cemetery to save the ancient tombstones and return those that were taken.
 The tombstones in the cemetery are from the 16th, 17th, and 18th centuries.
-Important people from the Jewish community, such as Rabbi Menachem Hendel, Rabbi Simeon Auerbach, the banker Samuel Oppenheimer, and others are buried here.
+This cemetery is the resting place of important members of the Jewish community, including Rabbi Menachem Hendel, Rabbi Simeon Auerbach, the banker Samuel Oppenheimer, and others.

 Today, the cemetery is located next to the Rossau nursing home, and you can enter it during the day through the nursing home’s entrance.
 The opening hours are: Monday – Friday from 8:00 AM to 3:00 PM.